libp2p/specs/README.md

 # Organization of this document

 This RFC is organized by chapters described on the `Table of Contents` section.
-Each of the chapters can be found in each own file.
+Each of the chapters can be found in its own file.

 # Table of Contents